dvanisur/Guess-Game/README.md

 # Guess-Game.

 This is an interesting game.
-Lets play!......
+Lets play!.....

       from random import randint